chrishavlin/chrishavlin.github.io/static/NASASoftwareWorkshop2024/_sources/yt-xr-dev-01-recent.md

 yt_ds = ds.yt.load_grid(fields=(['list','of','fields']))
 ```

-The `yt` dataset, `yt_ds`, is a full-fledged `yt` dataset that can be used with `yt` but containing references to the original `xarray` dataset.
-This means that data required by `yt` is read in from the original `xarray` dataset on demand, without copying data by default.
+`yt_xarray` is designed to minimize and delay copying of data where possible.
+As such, references to the original `xarray` dataset are maintained within the wrapping `yt` dataset and data is only read on-demand.
+For gridded datasets, `yt` processes grids independently, resulting in a delayed, on-demand read of index ranges in the underlying `xarray` dataset.
+When that `xarray` dataset is chunked with `Dask` or `Zarr`, the chunks will be contained within `yt` grids and only read on demand.

 ## Recent Improvements